ludovys/tryvr/roadmap.md

 ## Completed Tasks

+- [x] Simplify header to only show the animated logo
 - [x] Fix header design by removing unnecessary buttons and improving navigation layout
 - [x] Fix game grid display to ensure games appear in rows instead of one per line
 - [x] Complete UI redesign with new modern template, color scheme, and components